WasmEdge/docs/docs/contribute/plugin/plugin_requirement.md

 ## Choose programming language

 The first step in developing a WasmEdge plugin is to choose the programming language one wants to use.
 Currently, C, C++, and Rust are supported by the WasmEdge runtime.
+Depending on your preferred language, you can follow the specific instructions provided on separate pages:

+- **C:**

-- **C:** Developers who choose to develop WasmEdge plugins using the C API need to install WasmEdge before starting the development process.
-Detailed instructions on installing WasmEdge can be found in the [install WasmEdge](/develop/build-and-run/install.md) guide.
+  - **Install WasmEdge**: Developers using the C API should install WasmEdge before starting the development process.
+Follow the  [install WasmEdge](/develop/build-and-run/install.md) guide for detailed instructions.

+  - **Develop the plugin**: Once WasmEdge is installed, you can proceed with developing your plugin using the WasmEdge [C API](develop_plugin_c.md).

+- **C++**:

-- **C++:** For developers interested in developing WasmEdge plugins using the internal C++ API, they should first build WasmEdge from source.
-The process for building WasmEdge from source is outlined in th [build WasmEdge from source](../source/build_from_src.md) before starting.Once WasmEdge is successfully built, they can proceed with developing plugins using the internal C++ API.
+  - **Build WasmEdge from source**: Developers interested in using the internal C++ API should build WasmEdge from source.
+Follow the[build WasmEdge from source](../source/build_from_src.md) for instructions.

+  - **Develop the plugin**: After building WasmEdge, you can develop your plugin using the internal [C++ API](develop_plugin_cpp.md).

+- **Rust**:

-- **Rust:** To develop WasmEdge plugins using Rust, developers need to have Rust installed on their system.
-Instructions for installing Rust can be found in the [e Rust Setup Guide](/develop/rust/setup.md).
-Once Rust is installed, developers can start developing WasmEdge plugins using the Rust programming language.
+  - **Install Rust**: To develop WasmEdge plugins using Rust, you need to have Rust installed on your system.
+You can refer to the [Rust Setup Guide](/develop/rust/setup.md) for instructions on installing Rust.

+  - **Develop the plugin**: Once Rust is installed, you can start developing WasmEdge plugins using the Rust programming language.

+> It is recommended that developers choose the WasmEdge [C API](develop_plugin_c.md) for plugin development because of the support, compatibility and flexibility provided by the WasmEdge runtime.

 The choice of programming language depends on the developer's familiarity and skill with the language.
 C and C++ are commonly chosen for their low-level control over system resources and the ability to create high-performance plugins.
 Rust, on the other hand, is known for its safety features and performance.

-> It is recommended that developers choose the WasmEdge [C API](develop_plugin_c.md) for plugin development.

 ## Set up the development environment